top of page

 The WA Alliance Partners

-The WAAEH partners, known as the Collaborative Lead Group (CLG), are a group of motivated CEOs, executives and community leaders committed to ending homelessness.
+The WAAEH partners, known as the WA Alliance Partners, are a group of motivated CEOs, executives and community leaders committed to ending homelessness.
 As a collective impact alliance, the partners play a governance role, steering the work and priorities of the Alliance.
 The Group approves any strategic decisions and is accountable for the delivery of the Strategy.

-An advisory committee, known as the Alliance Steering Committee (ASC), is nominated by the Collaborative Lead Group to provide strategic direction (guidance) and oversight to activities undertaken by the WA Alliance to drive the outcomes of the Strategy.
-The Steering Committee is made up of members from the Collaborative Lead Group and must include one representative from the backbone (Shelter WA) and ‘lived experience’ representatives.
+An advisory committee, known as the Alliance Steering Committee (ASC), is nominated by the Alliance Partners to provide strategic direction (guidance) and oversight to activities undertaken by the WA Alliance to drive the outcomes of the Strategy.
+The Steering Committee is made up of members from the Partners Group and must include one representative from the backbone (Shelter WA) and ‘lived experience’ representatives.

 We welcome both organisations and individuals to partner with The Alliance to share their expertise and enthusiasm in ending homelessness in Western Australia.
-If you agree and commit to our Vision and Principles please fill out this brief online form and your application will be presented to the Steering Committee for approval.
+To become a partner of the WA Alliance you simply need to agree to our Charter and email us through a copy of your commitment.

 Meet the current members of the Alliance Steering Committee.